 Sometimes self-leveling floor treatments are the best option for repairing settlement.
 We do not install self-leveling floor treatments, but if they are used to correct settlement, we highly recommend void filling under the affected areas to fix the root cause of the problem before installing self-leveling floor treatments.
 Self-leveling treatments add weight to the floor, which can restart settlement of a floor which has wedged or is held in place over a void by friction with surrounding structures.

-Cost of slab floor leveling repairs
+Cost of concrete floor leveling repairs

 Slab floor leveling using slab jacking or foam jacking typically costs less than half the cost of replacement.
 Foam jacking minimizes the cost of flooring repairs because the injection holes are small (dime-size) and relatively infrequent.
 For example, for tiled floors, we can drill holes at the four-way intersections of tiles in the grout lines and then patch the holes with stained concrete close to the color of the grout or tile.
 For carpeted floors, we can cut back small squares of carpet, or you can roll it back for the work.
 To see cost comparisons between different methods of slab floor leveling, see this blog post.

 Generally, furniture can stay in place during work.
 Any baseboards or other finishes which have been adjusted to disguise or accommodate the settlement need to be removed prior to lifting.